Maritime Heritage: Overview

 The term "Maritime Heritage" means shipwrecks and other sites or objects that are of archaeological, historical, or cultural significance found in, on or under the seabed, and which have been underwater for at least 50 years.
 Included within are "archaeological resources" (physical remains of past human activities), "cultural heritage resources" (native and indigenous groups and traditional practices), and "historical resources" (existing, still standing objects of historical interest).

-Records indicate that 257 vessel and aircraft losses were documented between 1595 and 1950 along California's central coast, within MBNMS.
+Records indicate that 463 vessel and aircraft losses occurred within the jurisdiction, or adjacent to the boundaries, of the MBNMS (Smith and Hunter 2003).
 These shipwrecks were a result of the significant maritime exploration and commerce which historically occurred in the region, coupled with a coastline dotted with shallow, rocky headlands, largely exposed to prevailing winds, storms, and fog.

 The sea floor preserves remnants of the sites where people lived and of the vessels in which they conducted trade and fought wars.
 Ships, boats, wharves, lighthouses, lifesaving stations, whaling stations, prehistoric sites, and a myriad other heritage treasures lie covered by water, sand, and time.